-The Katz Accounting Doctoral Program prepares graduates to succeed as accounting scholars and educators at top business schools in the United States and abroad.
-The program features rigorous coursework, thorough research training and close working relationships between doctoral students and faculty to prepare students to be leading accounting academics.
+The University of Pittsburgh Katz Graduate School Accounting Doctoral Program prepares graduates to succeed as accounting scholars and educators at top business schools worldwide.
+The Accounting PhD program features rigorous coursework, thorough research training, and close working relationships between doctoral students and faculty to prepare students to be leading accounting academics.
 Our graduates have an excellent track record of placements at research-oriented business schools and in succeeding in those environments.

-All accounting doctoral students are provided with 4 years of financial support, with 3 of those years being appointments as a research assistant working with faculty members.
+All accounting doctoral students are provided with four years of financial support, with three of those years being appointments as a research assistant working with faculty members.
 The remaining year is provided in exchange for teaching development activities.
 This ensures that all graduates develop both excellent research and teaching skills.

 Addressing the Growing Shortage of Accounting Faculty